Tjstretchalot/vanillaplusjs/README.md

 vanillaplusjs build
 ```

-Or to just run it's
+Or to just run (not suitable at all for production) it's

 ```bash
 vanillaplusjs run 8888
 ```

+Note that `dev` will build using `vanillaplusjs build --dev` which
+may behave very slightly differently than `vanillaplusjs build`;
+in particular, see the Constants section.

 ## Features